-Registration is now open for our February 1, 2023, online class.
-Ten (10) days before class opening students receive a “Welcome Email” with login credentials and instructions.
+Registration is now open for our June 1, 2023, online class.
+Students receive a “Welcome Email” with login credentials and instructions before the class begins.
 Students have 60 days to complete the training and take the certification exam.
 Students receiving a 70% on the final will immediately receive access to their CHEPP® certificate.

 Price: $399 per student